BrentonCozby/dom-slider/README.md

 ###Features:
 * Slides elements with a known or *unknown* height
-* Slides the content, padding, border, and margin (just the top and bottom values).
+* Slides the height, padding, border, and margin (just the top and bottom values).
 * May slide multiple elements at once
+* Returns a Promise resolved with the element
 * Hides elements in a screen-reader-friendly way
 * Zero Dependencies and written in plain JavaScript (compiled to ES5)